think-mm/enblog/input/posts/2008/12-25-folk-islam-is-alive-and-well-in-bangladesh-judging-by-politicians-preelection-activities.md

 ---
-Title: Folk Islam is alive and well in Bangladesh judging by politicians' preëlection activities
+Title: Folk Islam is alive and well in Bangladesh judging by politicians pre-election activities
 Tags:
   - bangladesh
   - islam